Nick Madrigal Player Props: Cubs vs. Pirates

-On Monday, Nick Madrigal (.367 on-base percentage in past 10 games, 57 points above season-long percentage) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
-First pitch is at 7:05 PM ET.
+The Chicago Cubs, including Nick Madrigal (.406 on-base percentage in past 10 games, 88 points above season-long percentage), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Orioles.
+In his previous game he had a one-hit showing (1-for-2) against the Pirates.

 Nick Madrigal Game Info & Props vs. the Pirates